 “We’ll see.”
 Tala took another swing.
 This time he caught her wrist in his hand and twisted it hard.

-Tala cried out as her wrist was wrenched around.
+Tala cried out.
 The kasha fell from her grip and dropped to the floor in a crouch.
-He was about to make a lunge for her when Aiva grabbed the phone off the desk and wrapped its cord around the demon’s neck, yanking it backwards.
+He was about to make a lunge for her when Aiva grabbed the phone off the desk and wrapped its cord around the demon’s neck, yanking him backwards.
 He gagged as the cord pulled tight, and Tala kicked him in the gut, causing him to double over.

 She grabbed him by the collar again, then punched him.
-“Last chance, arsehole.”
+“Last chance, asshole.”

 The kasha spat out a mouthful of blood.
 “Your sister’s gone.
 Soon, she’s going to die in the pit, choking on her own blood and vomit.”